 Treatment for RSV is focused on helping children with their breathing (for example, with suctioning and oxygen supplementation), fluids through a nasogastric tube or by IV, and respiratory support.
 While there are no vaccines for RSV, some high-risk populations may receive monthly doses of the monoclonal antibody Palivizumab during RSV season.

 What parents can do

-As we approach the usual time of year when cases of colds, flu strains, and respiratory viruses are circulating, practicing good sanitary measures as well as getting our flu vaccines will help protect ourselves and at-risk children from RSV and other viruses.
+As we approach the usual time of year when cases of colds, flu strains, and respiratory viruses are circulating, practicing good sanitary measures as well as getting our flu vaccines and COVID boosters will help protect ourselves and at-risk children from RSV and other viruses.